New Marketing Rule Performance Net Return Calculation Methodologies

 SEC Marketing Rule Hypothetical Performance

-The Marketing Rule conditions the presentation of hypothetical performance on the adviser adopting certain policies and procedures and requires that advisers provide sufficient information to enable the intended audience to understand the criteria used and assumptions made in calculating the hypothetical performance.
-Where hypothetical performance is permissibly advertised under the Marketing Rule, net performance should reflect the fees and expenses that “would have” been paid if the hypothetical performance had been achieved by an actual portfolio.
+The SEC Marketing Rule for hypothetical performance conditions the presentation of hypothetical performance on the adviser adopting certain policies and procedures and requires that advisers provide sufficient information to enable the intended audience to understand the criteria used and assumptions made in calculating the hypothetical performance.
+Where hypothetical performance disclosure is permissibly advertised under the Marketing Rule, net performance should reflect the fees and expenses that “would have” been paid if the hypothetical performance had been achieved by an actual portfolio.
 The definition of net performance refers to the deduction of all fees that an investor “has paid or would have paid” in connection with the services provided.

-When advertising hypothetical performance, the new Marketing Rule requires a private fund manager to provide – or if the intended audience is a private fund investor, to provide, or offer to provide promptly – sufficient information to enable the intended audience to understand the risks and limitations of using the hypothetical performance in making investment decisions.
+When advertising hypothetical performance, the new SEC Marketing Rule requires a private fund manager to provide – or if the intended audience is a private fund investor, to provide, or offer to provide promptly – sufficient information to enable the intended audience to understand the risks and limitations of using the hypothetical performance in making investment decisions.

 Calculation Methodologies for Extracted and Hypothetical Performance